RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 </div>

 #### **4. Generalizing Control Law – Beyond the Demonstrations**
-Another important aspect is to be able to generalize.
-The robot should infer that the task is composed of sequence of actions.
-Each action is relative to the object the robot must manipulate; but as a priori, it should look at several predefined frames of reference.
-It is important for the robot to understand that it is not about where the objects are placed in space globally, but it's the relative positions and the relative forces that matters.
-There are multiple frames of reference assigned to the different objects in the scene and the robot should extract the knowledge of which of these frames matters when.
+Another important aspect is the ability to generalize.
+The robot should infer that a task is composed of a sequence of actions.
+Each action is relative to the object the robot must manipulate; however, it should initially consider several predefined frames of reference.
+It is important for the robot to understand that the task is not about the global placement of objects in space, but rather about their relative positions and the relative forces that matter.
+Multiple frames of reference are associated with the different objects in the scene, and the robot must learn which of these frames is relevant at each moment.

 <p align="center">
   <video width="600" height="338" controls>